Peter Lieberson: Musical career

 Beginning in 1994, Lieberson devoted his time entirely to composition.
 He met his second wife, mezzo-soprano Lorraine Hunt Lieberson, in 1997, during the Santa Fe Opera production of his work Ashoka's Dream; they married in 1999 after Lieberson and his first wife were divorced.
 He wrote his song cycles Rilke Songs and Neruda Songs for Hunt Lieberson.
 The Neruda Songs, a cycle of songs set to love poems by Pablo Neruda, were co-commissioned by the Los Angeles Philharmonic and the Boston Symphony; the world premiere was given on 20 May 2005, by the Los Angeles Philharmonic with Esa-Pekka Salonen conducting and Hunt Lieberson as soloist.
 The Boston Symphony performed the work in November 2005 with Hunt Lieberson as soloist and James Levine conducting, followed by performances with the Cleveland Orchestra, Robert Spano conducting.
 Hunt Lieberson died of breast cancer in July 2006, aged 52.
-Nonesuch subsequently released a commercial recording of the Boston/Levine performance of the Neruda Songs.
+Nonesuch released a commercial recording of the Boston/Levine performance of the Neruda Songs in 2006.

 In December 2007, Lieberson won the 2008 University of Louisville Grawemeyer Award for Music Composition for Neruda Songs.
-The Rilke Songs have also been issued, in separate studio and concert performances by Hunt Lieberson, both on the Bridge Records, Inc. label.
+Two different recordings of the Rilke Songs but Hunt Lieberson, one a studio production and the other a concert recording, have also been issued on the Bridge Records, Inc. label.

 Lieberson was commissioned by the Boston Symphony to compose another cycle of Neruda songs, which became the Songs of Love and Sorrow.
-When he returned to the work, it was no longer simply a memorial to Hunt Lieberson and personal farewell, but also reflected the influence of his daughters and his third wife, Rinchen Lhamo.
+When he returned to the work, it was no longer simply a memorial and farewell to Hunt Lieberson, but also reflected the influence of his daughters and his third wife, Rinchen Lhamo.
 Lieberson had three daughters from his first marriage, all of whom are members of the band TEEN.

-Shortly after Lorraine Hunt Lieberson died of breast cancer, Lieberson himself was diagnosed with lymphoma.
+Shortly after Lorraine Hunt Lieberson's death, Lieberson was diagnosed with lymphoma.
 Despite the debilitating effects of the illness and its treatment, Lieberson went on composing.
 Though thought to have achieved full remission, he died from complications of the disease in 2011 in Tel Aviv, Israel.
 He had been living in Santa Fe, New Mexico, at the time of his death.